-The responsibility for the operation and administration of the Group is delegated by the Board to the Managing Director and Company Secretary /Chief Financial Officer.
-The Board ensures that the Managing Director and Company Secretary /Chief Financial Officer are appropriately qualified and experienced to discharge his responsibilities, and has in place procedures to assess the performance for the Group's officers, contractors and consultants.
-Due to the size and scale of the Group there is no formal appointment of a Chief Executive Officer.
+The responsibility for the operation and administration of the Group is delegated by the Board to the CEO and Company Secretary /Chief Financial Officer.
+The Board ensures that the CEO and Company Secretary /Chief Financial Officer are appropriately qualified and experienced to discharge his responsibilities, and has in place procedures to assess the performance for the Group's officers, contractors and consultants.